elibosley/jira-report-time-logged-by-user/README.md

 #### Installation
 1. Clone this GIT repository.
-2. Run `composer install` from your terminal to install PHP dependencies - if you haven't got composer installed please follow the [official composer install guide](https://getcomposer.org/doc/00-intro.md "Composer is a tool for dependency management in PHP.
-It allows you to declare the libraries your project depends on and it will manage (install/update) them for you.")
+2. Run `./install-composer.sh` to install composer in the directory.
 3. edit the `$cfg` variable inside `index.php` to match your own JIRA domain / user login.
+4. Run `./run.sh` to run a server at 8081 for the tool.

 #### Usage
 1. Enter a project key,  JIRA creates this when starting a new project.